 Outside of the existing license but still under FERC jurisdiction, Licensee has developed and now maintains two plans related to the Project.
-Both plans are available on the Licensee's Relicensing Website under "Initial License" on the quick launch bar.
 These are:

 - Yuba River Development Project Public Safety Plan (1995).
 This plan was prepared by Licensee at the direction of FERC's Regional Engineer, and filed with FERC.
 The plan describes the facilities and measures undertaken by Licensee for public safety purposes at Project facilities.
 Licensee participates in FERC public safety inspections on a regular basis. - Yuba River Development Project Emergency Action Plan (2006).
-This plan was prepared by Licensee at the direction of FERC's Regional Engineer, and filed with FERC.
+This plan was prepared by Licensee at the direction of FERC's Regional Engineer and filed with FERC.
 The plan describes the procedures Licensee and emergency response agencies would take in the event of imminent failure of Project dams.
 The EAP is tested (i.e., tabletop and functional exercise) every 5 years with the last test in 2005.